Aaron98990/ways-of-the-game/goalkeeper.md

 > A goalkeeper cannot be challenged by an opponent when in control of the ball with the hand(s).
 >
-> A goalkeeper is considered to be in control of the ball with the hand(s) when:
+> A goalkeeper is in control of the ball with the hand(s) when:
 > - the ball is between the hands or between the hand and any surface (e.g. ground, own body) or by touching it with any part of the hands or arms, except if the ball rebounds from the goalkeeper or the goalkeeper has made a save
 > - holding the ball in the outstretched open hand
 > - bouncing it on the ground or throwing it in the air